Table of Contents

 - Visual disturbances

-- Reduction in the secretion of thyroid hormones, which can lead to colds, general slowing down, intestinal constipation, reduced heart rate, weight gain, and sometimes to goiter.
+- Reduction in the secretion of thyroid hormones, which can lead to colds, general slowing down, intestinal constipation, reduced heart rate, weight gain, and sometimes goiter.

 - Reduction of adrenal hormones (fatigue, loss of appetite, reduced hair growth, and hypotension)